Foods to relieve cough and cold

 How to use:

-• Mixing lemon juice with honey in warm water soothes the throat and helps reduce coughing.
+• Mixing lemon juice with honey in warm water may help soothe a sore throat and reduce coughing.

-• Drinking this mixture several times a day can keep your throat moist and relieve pain.
+• Drinking this mixture several times a day can help keep the throat moist and provide temporary relief from discomfort.

 6) Pineapple